ValeriHristov/Introduction-to-Programming/Tasks.md

       ```
     Results in  `9 11 1 7 `

-1. Write a program which asks the user for a number `n` and prints a matrix of numbers this this many rows as shown:
+1. Write a program which asks the user for a number `n` and generates (also prints) 4 `nxn` matrices in the pattern of the given example:

-    - For `n=4` (note how all columns are aligned!)
+    - For `n=4` (note how all the numbers are aligned!)

     a/
      ```